Evan Clendenin Evan Clendenin

 And it’s in simple activities of daily living, like how we prepare and share food at table, that a heart transformed by God is demonstrated.
 Henry loved apples, but earlier in life he would deny himself apples because he thought his enjoyment of the fruit was a sinful desire.
 Around that time, the apple harvest failed in the region.
 And something shifted in him, in his regard toward his desire for apples, in how he could see that God met him in his desires and his own being and in others.
 He prayed to God saying, ‘God if you want me to enjoy apples, please provide enough for all the community to enjoy them too.’

 And wouldn’t you know, not much later, a noble stranger came by to eat with the brothers, and left them a nice big silver coin, enough to buy a whole crop of apples for the brothers to enjoy.
 So Henry enjoyed apples as a gift of God.
 He would take an apple and slice it into four pieces.
-Three he would peel, to remind himself of the holy trinity, one we would leave unpeeled, and in appreciation of the fact that children at the time ate their apples unpeeled, and we might become as little children.
+Three he would peel, to remind himself of the holy trinity, one he would leave unpeeled, in appreciation of the fact that children at the time ate their apples unpeeled, and we might become as little children.
 (I know the peel is the most healthy part, we could tell him that now.)
 And he greeted and welcomed God at every meal, offering the Holy Wisdom food and drink, attending to them in gentleness and welcome.

 Sunday Morning Breakfast, Horace Pippin, 1943, Public Domain via Wikimedia Commons